 Indicates the file is a pure sparse file.
-A sparse file is one that marks empty blocks, i.e. containing nothing, in the files metadata rather than allocating disk blocks.
-A "pure" sparse file is one that is totally empty, and has no allocated disk blocks.
+A sparse file is one that marks empty blocks, i.e. containing nothing, in the file's metadata rather than allocating disk blocks.
+A "pure" sparse file is on that is totally empty, and has no allocated disk blocks.